 With respect to paragraph 14, we suggest the following amendments to include other human rights violations that may compel individuals to return despite the risks:

-14. States parties should not take measures or adopt policies, such as detention, without due process guarantees, in poor conditions, or for indefinite periods; refusing to process or unduly prolonging these procedures to claim for asylum, other forms of temporary protection, to regularize or renew residence status, or family reunification; cutting funds for assistance programs to asylum seekers and other migrants or preventing or failing to ensure effective access to services; creating a hostile environment in which discrimination, racism, racist hate speech and hate crimes are not challenged or sanctioned; or any other measures which would compel persons in need for protection under Article 3 of the Convention to return to their country of origin in spite of their personal risk of being subjected there to torture and other cruel, inhuman or degrading treatment or punishment.
+14. States parties should not take measures or adopt policies, such as detention, without due process guarantees, in poor conditions, or for indefinite periods; refusing to process or unduly prolonging these procedures to claim for asylum, other forms of temporary protection, to regularize or renew residence status, or family reunification; cutting funds for assistance programs to asylum seekers and other migrants or preventing or failing to ensure effective access to services; creating a hostile environment in which discrimination, racism, incitement to national, racial or religious hatred and hate crimes are not challenged or sanctioned; or any other measures which would compel persons in need for protection under Article 3 of the Convention to return to their country of origin in spite of their personal risk of being subjected there to torture and other cruel, inhuman or degrading treatment or punishment.

 III.
 Preventive measures to guarantee the principle of non-refoulement